|Owner(s)||Valety Massey, T.J. Rodgers|

 Semiconductor pioneer T.J.
-Rodgers (CEO of Cypress Semiconductor) and his longtime domestic partner Valeta Massey have begun a project in the Santa Cruz Mountains to produce the best Pinot Noir in the world.
-Clos de la Tech was founded in 1994, and currently produces about 125 cases of Domaine du Docteur Rodgers Pinot Noir, priced at $101 per bottle.
-Rodgers plans to gradually increase production as his vineyards develop, eventually reaching 13,000 cases.
+Rodgers (founder and CEO of Cypress Semiconductor) and his longtime domestic partner Valeta Massey have begun a project in the Santa Cruz Mountains to produce the best Pinot Noir in the world.
+Clos de la Tech was founded in 1994, and currently produces small lots of estate Pinot Noir from three vineyard sites.
+Rodgers plans to gradually increase production as his vineyards develop, eventually reaching 10,000 cases.

 Vineyard manager Rex Geitner, who has managed vineyards at Stag’s Leap Wine Cellars, Domaine Carneros, and Robert Keenan Winery, oversees the vineyards.
 The rows are very tightly spaced at Domaine Lois Louise, and vine spacing is minimal, with about 4,000 vines per acre.
 Because of the cooling effects and exposure to the Pacific Ocean, disease pressure is high and the project will not be totally organic.